gregberns/Model-Based-Agent-Evaluation/README.md

 To make this tangible, we use a "wind tunnel" analogy.
 A successful test requires three things: the object being tested, a set of instructions, and the testing environment itself.

 1.  **The Virtual Plugin (The Model)**: This is the object we place *inside* the wind tunnel.
-It is a **behavioral model** that simulates a real piece of code—a "process mock."
-It is not the code itself, but a simplified, predictable representation for the agent to modify.
+It is a **behavioral model** that simulates a real piece of code — a "process mock."
+It is not the production code itself, but a simplified, predictable representation for the agent to act upon.
 In our analogy, this is the scale model of an airplane wing.

 2.  **The Playbook (The Instructions)**: These are the agent's **execution instructions**.
-A playbook is a structured, version-controlled prompt that guides the agent through a complex workflow.
-It often serves as a template, combining reusable best practices with specific variables for the task (e.g., the details of a bug report).
+A playbook is a structured, version-controlled prompt that guides the agent through a task - from a simple action to a complex workflow.
+It often serves as a template, combining reusable best practices with specific variables for the task (e.g., task description, prod errors, logs).
 The Virtual Plugin is used to verify that these instructions are robust; the playbook is tuned and refined until an agent can follow it reliably, first in the simulation and eventually on real code.

 3.  **The Orchestrator (The Wind Tunnel)**: This is the framework that runs the entire simulation.
 It provides the agent with a sandboxed set of tools, executes the instructions from the Playbook, and records every action the agent takes.
 It's the controlled environment that ensures tests are safe and results are measurable.